-NEW!
-Children ages 4 through 7 are invited to use all of their senses to explore stories, songs, and hands-on STEAM (Science, Technology, Engineering, Art and Math) activities.
-Our 'Sensory Science' programs begin with a short storytime that integrates movement and song, and end with hands-on science exploration.
+Children ages 4 to 7 are invited to use all of their senses to explore stories, songs and hands-on STEAM (Science, Technology, Engineering, Art and Math) activities.
+Our 'Sensory Science' programs begin with a short storytime that integrates movement and song, and end with hands-on STEAM exploration.

 This program is designed for children with sensory integration challenges but is open to children of all abilities.
 Registration is encouraged.